A Comprehensive Guide to Estate Planning

 Askander Law Firm, P.C.

 The establishment of an estate is a significant step for anyone who wishes to ensure that their assets are managed and distributed according to their preferences after their passing.
 Not only does this process provide peace of mind for the estate owner, but it also offers clarity and direction for their loved ones during what can be a challenging time.
-This blog will delve deep into the intricacies of establishing an estate, ensuring you have a robust understanding of the process.

 What is an Estate?